iszczesniak/cpp/containers/index.md

 # Introduction

-A list, a vector, an array, an associative map, a set, and other data structures, are called **containers** in C++.
+A list, an associative map, a set, and other data structures, are called **containers** in C++.
 A container:

 * is a *generic* data structure,